The Lannisters are in power on the Iron Throne.

 My Rating: 3/5

 This book felt like more of a set-up for a bigger story than a story in itself.
-I have said before that this series reads more like a long book rather than several individual ones, and that was a good thing – mainly because the previous books, while they lead into the next book seamlessly, still felt like complete entities on their own.
-This book was an introduction to something more.
+I have thought before that this series reads more like a long book rather than several individual ones, and that’s not necessarily a bad thing – mainly because the previous books, while they lead into the next book seamlessly, still felt like complete entities on their own.
+This book was an introduction to something more, rather than being a complete story on its own.

-Cersei, Brienne, Sansa, and Sam: All of these POVs were slow.
+Cersei, Brienne, Sansa, and Sam: All these POVs were slow.
 SO slow.
 By the end of the book I was intrigued but getting there was boring.
 Sansa is the odd one out – I still find it difficult to be interested in what might happen with her.
+Cersei’s chapters were very tense though, and I did enjoy seeing the world and herself through her own eyes.